carlosblanc0/air-ibm/README.md

 AirIBM is what Workplaces@IBM were to be modeled after a famous unicorn startup, Airbnb.
 I have, however, added some IBM look and feel to it, making the overall design look more mature.

+This is single page application built using React.
+I've tried sticking to, namely, the MVC (Model View Controller) design pattern, as I believe this pattern fits well with this type of application.
+The app is being served by Heroku on the backend, and Netlify deploys the frontend.

 ## Run Locally

 Clone the project